27 October 2023

 Being authentic means quite simply, embracing your real and honest self.
-Demonstrate this by:

-#2 Content Creation
+#2 Content creation

 Content creation is more than just writing a blog or uploading a video.
 It’s about how you ‘create noise’ around what have you to offer.
 Your contribution needs to be relevant, insightful and offer something of value to your peers in the industry.